Where temperatures are likely to peak during UK’s record heatwave

 All of Wales and southern parts of Scotland are also covered by amber warnings.

-But where exactly is the hottest place in the country going to be today (18 July) - and where could the highest temperatures hit tomorrow (19 July)?
+But where was the hottest place in the country on Monday (18 July) - and where could the highest temperatures hit today ( Tuesday 19 July)?

 Here’s everything you need to know.